 The Upshot of the Conversation

-Getting back to the phone conversation that started this off, it’s important to point out that my friend likes to sneak a cigarette now and then.
+Getting back to the phone conversation that started all of this, it’s important to point out that my friend likes to sneak a cigarette now and then.
 But house rules bar smoking in the building.
 So, my friend heads out into the night to grab a sneaky smoke.

 Of course, with summer holding on and the humidity as high as ever there are always mosquitos around.
 It seems her surreptitious cigarettes are making her a prime target for hungry mosquitos.
 So I was able to reassure her that it looked like her bed bug worries were unfounded – at least for the time being.